Romina Pourmokhtari: Personal life

 Pourmokhtari grew up in Sundbyberg.
 Her father is a political refugee from Iran, and it was through him that Romina became interested in politics.
 According to Pourmokhtari, her parents fled from the country "when freedom was taken from them."
 During her interview with the Swedish newspaper NU – Det liberala Nyhetsmagasinet, she stated that her first strong political memory was during the 2009 Iranian presidential election protests.

-In 2022, Pourmokhtari was named "Sweden's most powerful politician under 30" by Expressen.